Patricia P. Sealy, K.C.

-As a member of Innovation Team 21) in the Palix Foundation Initiative to develop and bring the Breakup Earthquake story to each and every Albertan to highlight the impact of toxic stress on children as a result of relationship breakdown:
+As a member of Innovation Team 21 in the Palix Foundation Initiative Patricia worked with the team to develop and bring the “Breakup Earthquake” story” to each and every Albertan.
+The story highlights the impact of toxic stress on children as a result of relationship breakdown:

-Getting Through The Breakup EarthQuake (Video)
+Getting Through The Breakup Earthquake (Video)

 With her vast experience working with youth and families, Patricia has an excellent track record for mediating issues involving decision-making responsibilities and parenting time.
 Patricia ensures that both client and children’s needs are prioritized, and recognizes the importance of the roles that each parent plays in the ongoing healthy development of a child.
 Patricia believes that every family is unique and requires tailored solutions to meet those needs.
 No one parenting plan works for every family and Patricia assists families to generate creative options that not only provides children with a strong foundation, but also supports healthy physical and mental development and promotes resiliency.
 Patricia recognizes the benefit of working to put a parenting plan in place early in the negotiation process, thereby minimizing potential trauma to children, while parents work through myriad challenges which may arise upon breakdown of the family unit.

 Patricia has supported many clients to navigate settlements which involved the determination of high income, complex property division, and interrelated child and spousal support issues.
 Patricia believes in families negotiating in a manner that helps them to preserve assets and income for the benefit of the family future rather than engaging in exhausting and expensive litigation, leaving both parties unsatisfied and with more debt.
 Patricia supports her clients to divorce respectfully, build and maintain healthy parenting relationships, identify their priorities and negotiate in forums which are non-adversarial.